MansourAlnuaimi/PDF-Manager-Tool/README.md

 > This problem can occur in Adobe Acrobat.
 It can be avoided by opening the file in Chrome.

 **Getting Memory Error**
-> The program only accepts files that are less than 50 approximately. it cannot handle large files.
+> The program only accepts files that are less than 50 (approximately). it cannot handle large files.